-The Group and the Company have trade receivables amounting to RM3,432,000/- (2010: RM2,128,000/-) and RM660,000/- (2010: RM874,000/-) respectively that are past due at the reporting date but not impaired.
+The Group and the Company have trade receivables amounting to RM13,917,000/- (2011 : RM3,432,000/-) and RM659,000/- (2011 : RM660,000/-) respectively that are past due at the reporting date but not impaired.
 Based on the historical default rates, the Group and the Company believe that no impairment loss is necessary in respect of trade receivables that are past due from 1 day and up to more than 121 days.
 These receivables are mainly arising from trade receivables that have a good credit records with the Group and the Company.
-The Group and the Company do not hold any collateral in respect of trade receivables and these receivables are unsecured in nature.
+Based on the opinion of the directors, the balances due are within the normal operating cycles of the construction industry.